neofilisoft/wyrm/docs/Docs.md

 - `wyrmc` is the main user-facing tool, functioning as a compiler and runner.
 - `wyrpkg` is the package and project tool.
-- Compiled AOT native C11 execution is the primary path.
+- AOT native compilation (v2.4+) uses LLVM IR - native binary via Clang as the primary path.
+- The C11 transpiler path is used during bootstrap stage.
 - The Python implementation is kept for development interpreter, parser tests, and browser compiler support.

 ## Source Files